awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-setAttribute.md

 ## Example<a name="chmu-setAttribute-examples"></a>

 This example shows how to disable the decrypt functionality of a symmetric key\.
-You can use a command like this one to configure a wrapping key, which should be able to wrap and unwrap other keys, but not to encrypt or decrypt data\.
+You can use a command like this one to configure a wrapping key, which should be able to wrap and unwrap other keys but not encrypt or decrypt data\.

 The first step is to create the wrapping key\.
 This command uses [genSymKey](key_mgmt_util-genSymKey.md) in key\_mgmt\_util to generate a 256\-bit AES symmetric key\.
 The output shows that the new key has key handle 14\.